AZ-IDD/PDF-Converter-Web-View/README.md

 Once installed, the application launches a window with a web interface for the Flip2PDF service.
 Users can easily convert their files by navigating to the Flip2PDF site within the embedded WebView2 control.

+## developer comments

+We were unable to activate the icon in the top bar of the application